carbonatedcaffeine/Super-Awesome-Fuchsia-Guide/README.md

 `curl -s "https://fuchsia.googlesource.com/fuchsia/+/master/scripts/bootstrap?format=TEXT" | base64 --decode | bash`

 If you didn't get any errors, congrats!
 Skip straight to chapter 3.
-If you got the cipd package error then click the link in your terminal and login with your google account and re-fetch.
+If you got the cipd package error then click the link in your terminal and login with your google account and re-fetch (`jiri update`).
 It will only take a tick since you've already got the source.

 ### Chapter 2.5: Problems with fetching
 Sometimes it doesn't go so smoothly... but thats okay!
 We'll get that sorted in a tick.